openstack/puppet-openstack-specs/README.md

 ===============================

-This git repository is used to hold approved design specifications for additions to the Puppet Openstack projects.
+This git repository is used to hold approved design specifications for additions to the Puppet modules for Openstack projects.
 Reviews of the specs are done in gerrit, using a similar workflow to how we review and merge changes to the code itself.

 The layout of this repository is::